-For questions about principle ideal domains: rings without zero divisors where every ideal is principle.
+For questions about principal ideal domains: rings without zero divisors where every ideal is principal.

 1